bgittel/Evaluative-Text-Structures/README.md

-This repository contains code and data to support *Benjamin Gittel*'s paper: *Implicit Messages of Narratives and Evaluative Text Structures: A Network-based Approach*.
+This repository contains code and data to support this paper:
+*Benjamin Gittel*: *Implicit Messages of Narratives and Evaluative Text Structures: A Network-based Approach*.
+In: Scientific Study of Literature 2025.